fauziwig/writing/README.md

 Additionally, make sure to adjust the module load commands for any other modules or dependencies your Python script requires.

+# Adding Note from me :
+## Get a list of all conda virtual environments
+        conda env list

 Thanks to,